-- 14.1 The Supplier must process Personal Data and ensure that Supplier Staff process Personal Data only in accordance with Schedule 20 (Processing Data). - 14.2 The Supplier must not remove any ownership or security notices in or relating to the Government Data. - 14.3 The Supplier must make accessible back-ups of all Government Data, stored in an agreed off-site location and send the Buyer copies every 6 Months. - 14.4 The Supplier must ensure that any Supplier system holding any Government Data, including back-up data, is a secure system that complies with the Security Policy and any applicable Security Management Plan. - 14.5 If at any time the Supplier suspects or has reason to believe that the Government Data provided under the Contract is corrupted, lost or sufficiently degraded, then the Supplier must notify the Buyer and immediately suggest remedial action. - 14.6 If the Government Data is corrupted, lost or sufficiently degraded so as to be unusable the Buyer may either or both: - tell the Supplier to restore or get restored Government Data as soon as practical but no later than 5 Working Days from the date that the Buyer receives notice, or the Supplier finds out about the issue, whichever is earlier - restore the Government Data itself or using a third party - 14.7 The Supplier must pay each Party's reasonable costs of complying with Clause 14.6 unless the Buyer is at fault.

-14.8 The Supplier:
+- 14.1 The Supplier must process Personal Data and ensure that Supplier Staff process Personal Data only in accordance with Schedule 20 (Processing Data). - 14.2 The Supplier must make accessible back-ups of all Government Data, stored in an agreed off-site location, or operate a primary / secondary service location that operates as a back-up and send the Buyer copies if requested by the Buyer upon reasonable notice. - 14.3 The Supplier must make accessible back-ups of all Government Data, stored in an agreed off-site location and send the Buyer copies every 6 Months if requested by the Buyer. - 14.4 The Supplier must ensure that any Supplier system holding any Government Data, including back-up data, is a secure system that complies with the Security Policy and any applicable Security Management Plan. - 14.5 If at any time the Supplier suspects or has reason to believe that the Government Data provided under the Contract is corrupted, lost or sufficiently degraded, then the Supplier must notify the Buyer and immediately suggest reasonable remedial action where the corruption, loss or degradation has been caused through its actions or omissions. - 14.6 If the Government Data is corrupted, lost or sufficiently degraded so as to be unusable the Buyer may either or both: - tell the Supplier to restore or get restored Government Data as soon as practical but no later than 5 Working Days from the date that the Buyer receives notice, or the Supplier finds out about the issue, whichever is earlier, where possible - restore the Government Data itself or using a third party - 14.7 The Supplier must pay each Party's reasonable costs of complying with Clause 14.6 unless the Buyer is at fault. - 14.8 The Supplier: - must provide the Buyer with all Government Data in the native BACS format that it is stored in within 10 Working Days of a written request - must have documented processes to guarantee prompt availability of

-- must provide the Buyer with all Government Data in an agreed open format within 10 Working Days of a written request - must have documented processes to guarantee prompt availability of Government Data if the Supplier stops trading - must securely destroy all Storage Media that has held Government Data at the end of life of that media using Good Industry Practice - securely erase all Government Data and any copies it holds when asked to do so by the Buyer unless required by Law to retain it - indemnifies the Buyer against any and all Losses incurred if the Supplier breaches Clause 14 and any Data Protection Legislation.
+- Government Data if the Supplier stops trading - must securely destroy all Storage Media that has held Government Data at the end of life of that media using Good Industry Practice - securely erase all Government Data and any copies it holds when asked to do so by the Buyer unless required by Law to retain it - indemnifies the Buyer against any and all Losses incurred if the Supplier breaches Clause 14 and any Data Protection Legislation.